-Now, we will look at the force analysis for robots, as you know robots have multiple actuators as inputs and there can be multiple outputs.
-For example, here we have this excavator we have a load maybe W and we have 2 actuators, which are applying forces F 1 and F 2 and that is responsible for equilibrating the load W.
+Now, we look at the force analysis for robots.
+As you know robots have multiple actuators as inputs and there can be multiple outputs.
+For example, here we have this excavator, we have a load maybe W, and we have 2 actuators which are applying forces F1 and F2 and that is responsible for equilibrating the load W.

-In this example of the puma robot; suppose there is some force at the end effecter that must be equilibrated by input torques tau 1, tau 2, and tau 3.
-Now, this force is a vector here.
-So, therefore, I have multiple input torques and force as a vector.
-So, there are 3 components.
-So, there are multiple outputs.
+In this example of the puma robot, suppose there is some force at the end effector.
+That must be equilibrated by input torques tau 1, tau 2 and tau 3.
+Now this force is a vector here so therefore, I have multiple input torques and force as a vector.
+So, there are 3 components so there are multiple outputs.

 So, we have to find out this force vector input output relation.
-So, the joint forces and the output forces these are both are vectors.
-So, when you do generalize our force analysis that we have been looking at.
-So, till now we had considered only scalar forces, in 1 dimension analysis, but now when we have multi input multi output system, then the forces the joint forces and the output forces both are vectors.
-So, we need force relations between vectors.
-So, we need to generalize our force analysis.
+So, the joint forces and the output forces these are both our vectors.

+So, we need to generalize our force analysis that we have been looking at.
+So, till now we had considered only scalar forces in one dimension, but now when we have multi input multi output system, then the forces the joint forces and the output forces both are vectors.
+So, we need force relations between vectors so we need to generalize our force analysis.

-So, in order to generalize our force analysis I have written out the virtual work done at the input delta W I is F I dot delta x.
-So, delta x is the virtual displacement at the inputs and F I is the force vector at the input.
+So, in order to generalize our force analysis, I have written out the virtual work done at the input delta Wi is Fi dot delta x.

+Now, delta x is the virtual displacement at the inputs.
+And Fi is the force vector at the input.
 At the output we have F naught as the force being applied.
-So, if I consider for example, a manipulator the 2 are manipulator let us say, which we are going to look at very soon.

-Suppose it is a applying a certain force F O. So, on the manipulator there must be a reaction force, now since this is a vector I must write it as minus F O. So, F O is the force being applied by the manufacture on the external world through the end effecter and minus F O is the reaction force that the manipulator feels.
+So, if I consider for example, a manipulator the 2R manipulateor, let us say which we are going to look at very soon suppose it is applying a certain force Fo.
+So, on the manipulator there must be a reaction force now since this is a vector I must write it as minus Fo.

-So, therefore, if delta y is the virtual displacement at the output, if delta y is a virtual displacement at the output therefore, delta W O which is the work done virtual work done at the output is given by minus F O dot delta y.
-So, minus F O being the force experienced by the robot manipulator at the output so, F O is the force being given to the external world by the robot.
-So, minus F O is the reaction force.
+So, Fo is the force being applied by the manipulator on the external world through the end effector and minus Fo is the reaction force that the manipulator feels.
+So, therefore, if delta y is the virtual displacement at the output, if delta y is the virtual displacement at the output therefore, delta Wo which is the work done virtual work done at the output is given by minus Fo dot delta y.
+So, minus Fo being the force experienced by the robot manipulator at the output.

-Now, the principle of virtual works states that delta W I plus delta W O must vanish.
+So, Fo is the force being given to the external world by the robot.
+So, minus Fo is the reaction force.
+Now the principle of virtual work states that delta Wi plus delta Wo must vanish.
 So, if I substitute these expressions, I obtain this relation.
 Now, I need the input output relations for the manipulator.
-Here, I have written out this statement, which is a dot product, which uses dot product of vectors as matrix product for our further simplification.
+Here I have written out this statement which is a dot product, which uses dot product of vectors as matrix product for our further simplification.